fuqi-jia/BLAN/README.md

 `./configure.sh`

 The command line will automatically build the tool (maybe `chmod +x configure.sh` first).
-It first build CADICAL, the backend SAT solver, and then LIBPOLY, a library for manipulating polynomials, and finally build BLAN.
+It first builds CADICAL, the backend SAT solver, and then LIBPOLY, a library for manipulating polynomials, and finally builds BLAN.

 One can check parameters supported by the tool via
 ```